Weekly Verse and Song for Tonight Weeks 577 - 585

 Love you Mom and I love you, Lord.

-Home with the One who created us.
+Home with the One who protects us.

 Be Blessed